 Cancellations received after the 14-day cancellation period and earlier than 14 days before the start date of the course will receive a refund of any fees paid minus the Deposit.
-The Deposit is calculated as 15% of the total order value before any discounts.
+The Deposit is fixed as £375 for residential students and £245 for non-residential students.